Skip to main content

 What are the Medicare Guidelines for Catheters?

 Does Medicare cover intermittent catheters?
 Yes!
 Medicare covers catheter supplies when medically necessary.
-You may be eligible to receive enough catheters for one-time sterile-use catheterization, which is based on your unique needs and amount of times you have to catheterize per day.
+You may be eligible to receive enough catheters for one-time sterile-use catheterization, which is based on your unique needs and the number of times you have to catheterize per day.
 Medicare will cover up to 200 straight uncoated catheters and sterile catheter lubrication packets per month (every 30 days), depending on the prescription.

 However, this does require proper documentation as well as a prescription for catheter supplies, which is also known as a Plan of Care.